Fertility ProblemsSkip to the navigation

 Should you be tested for fertility problems?

-Ask questions about your past health to look for clues, such as a history of miscarriages or pelvic inflammatory disease.
+- Ask questions about your past health to look for clues, such as a history of miscarriages or pelvic inflammatory disease.

 How are fertility problems treated?